DanGill/scprint/README.md

 ### Description
 SCPrint is a Python 3 module aiming to make it simple and easy to use colors in your python projects.
 This is achieved by overriding the built-in python print function with one supportive of colored outputs, yet retaining the core functionality of the built-in print function, for example: Line Endings: `end=`, Separators: `sep=` and Flushed Outputs: `flush=`.
-SCPrint is able to replace the built-in print function without creating any problems with your preexisting programs and scripts.
+SCPrint is able to replace the built-in print function without creating any problems with your pre-existing programs and scripts.

 ### Installation
 ```